Next Steps Spring

 Sign Up for Orientation

-Orientation Sign-Up Opens: April 2024
+Orientation Sign-Up Opens: April 2026

-Welcome Trojans Orientation – Winter 2025
+Welcome Trojans Orientation – Spring 2027

 Note for all new international students:

-All newly admitted students should have their final high school and/or college transcripts, as well as standardized exam scores sent to USC.
+All newly admitted students should have their final high school and/or official college transcripts, as well as standardized exam scores, sent to USC.
 This ensures that you receive proper transfer credit for any completed college-level coursework.
 It will also allow your academic advisor to help plan your course of study at USC.

 Transcripts